Sierra-Alpha/desert/readme.md

-machines that housed the emacs/spacemeacs configuration that suited me was the answer, there were some initial hurdles, such as getting a GUI on a container you can read about the whole process at the [project process docs](./docs/project-process) if you are interested.
+machines that housed the emacs/spacemeacs configuration that suited me was the answer, there were some initial hurdles, such as getting a GUI on a container you can read about the whole process at the [project process docs](./docs/project-process.md) if you are interested.

 ## current submodule versions

+matapihi 0.1.1
+wakahiki 0.1.4

 ## Quick Start/Install